Innerviews - Music Without Borders

 I don't think people quite understand that.
 The reason the end consumer gets what he gets is because of financial reasons—good, bad or indifferent.
 It might be a good reason or bad reason.
 Musicians are usually embarrassed to talk about money, but I'm not afraid to talk about it at all.

-Can you be more specific about how the bankruptcy of INDI Alliance almost finished-off Discipline?
+Can you be more specific about how the bankruptcy of INDI Alliance almost ended Discipline?

 Describe the Discipline philosophy.

-Indeed.
-And the pop machine imposes a similar structure on consumers too.
-For them, it’s follow pre-release hype, watch the video, listen to the radio single, buy the album, concert ticket and t-shirt, and start over.
+The pop machine imposes a similar structure on consumers too.
+For them, it's follow pre-release hype, watch the video, listen to the radio single, buy the album, concert ticket, and t-shirt, and start over.
 In the traditional jazz realm, the structure is far less linear.
 Real jazz aficionados are forced to piece the puzzle together themselves at the expense of conformity and fashion.
-There’s no media choke chain forcing them down a specific path.
+There's no media choke chain forcing them down a specific path.

 Yes, I agree—too much recycling in my view.
 Again, I'm not the chief of the organization.
 Robert Fripp is.
 I don't wish to speak for him.
 And there is a double-edged sword to this.
 The more you clutter the place up with old releases, the less room there is in general for new releases and on the whole, a band has to look ahead.
 But then there's the problem of the other countries that make records and don't pay you for them and those are called bootlegs.
 There’s the idea that maybe you'd release an official bootleg of your own and the royalties would flow back to you rather than the guy on the street who made the record.
 And you would offer that bootleg with guaranteed quality sound, proper liner notes and the whole thing in general would be a much better deal than the horrible, little shitty cassette that was recorded at the concert.
 So, the idea of averting bootlegs by doing them yourself has something going for it.
 But something like B’Boom, the bootleg that came from Argentina directly from the recording desk that King Crimson certified and put out there, could backfire and clog up the system because it seems like just another concert recorded with some different tunes and so forth.
 I think in general, the sheer weight of material will slow up in a year or two—the reason being that the '70s, '80s and '90s King Crimsons will be fairly documented by that time.
 There will really be nothing else left that would have a logical case for being released as an album.

-Do you believe the sheer volume of material also acts as a testament to the quality of the music?
+Do you feel the fact that the fan base supports this volume of releases is a testament to the quality of the music?

 Merely putting it out isn't a testament to anything I don't think. [laughs] But if it's well-received and people like it, and it stands up against current music, there's something to it certainly—it has a charm.
 We listened to some King Crimson at a media event at a club last night and it was backed up by some programmed Levi’s-advertising-type, modern, light, jazz-funk.
 The King Crimson material had a terrific, youthful intensity and push about it.
 The innocence of the music of 25 years ago really shone through rather nicely.